freshworks/freshdesk-ios-sdk/README.md

 }
 ```

-Step 5: Create a valid JWT and update the user using below method, Reset user needs to be invoked if the new user is restored.
+Step 5: Create a valid JWT and update the user using below method, Reset user needs to be invoked if the new user is created/restored.
 ```swift
 Freshdesk.authenticateAndUpdate(jwt: "<valid-JWT>")
 ```